 The Banco de Crédito Cooperativo (BCC) held its General Incorporation Meeting on January 28, 2014.

-The Banco de Crédito Cooperativo has assumed the status of head entity of the Cooperative Group Cajamar and therefore the management and representation of it.
+The Banco de Crédito Cooperativo has assumed the status of head entity of the Grupo Cooperativo Cajamar and therefore the management and representation of it.

-The Cooperative Group Cajamar is currently formed by 20 entities: the Banco de Crédito Cooperativo and 19 rural banks (Cajamar Caja Rural, Caixa Rural Torrent, Caixa Rural de Vila-real, Caixaltea, Caixa Rural Burriana, Caixa Rural Nules, Caixacallosa, Caixapetrer, Caixaalqueries, Caixa Rural San Vicent Ferrer de Vall d'Uixó, Caja Rural de Cheste, Caixa Rural d'Alginet, Caja Rural de Villar, Caixaturís, Caixa Rural Vilavella, Caixa Albalat, Caixa Rural de Almenara, Caixa Rural Vilafamés, Caixa Rural Xilxes).
+The Grupo Cooperativo Cajamar is currently formed by 19 entities: the Banco de Crédito Cooperativo and 18 rural banks (Cajamar Caja Rural, Caixa Rural Torrent, Caixa Rural de Vila-real, Caixaltea, Caixa Rural Burriana, Caixa Rural Nules, Caixacallosa, Caixapetrer, Caixaalqueries, Caixa Rural San Vicent Ferrer de Vall d'Uixó, Caja Rural de Cheste, Caixa Rural d'Alginet, Caja Rural de Villar, Caixaturís, Caixa Rural Vilavella, Caixa Rural de Almenara, Caixa Rural Vilafamés, Caixa Rural Xilxes).
 These entities have 1.4 million of partners and provide service to 3.5 million of customers.

-The Cooperative Group Cajamar is a consolidated group of credit entities described as Protection Scheme (SIP in Spanish) by Bank of Spain, which BCC is the head entity.
-The 30 June 2018 has assets amounting 42,816 millions of euros, a managed business volume of 73,455 millions of euros, a solvency ratio of 13.72 and a ratio CET 1 pashed-in of 12.01 % and CET 1 fully loaded of 11.07 %, 1,036 branches and 5,570 employees.
+The Grupo Cooperativo Cajamar is a consolidated group of credit entities described as Protection Scheme (SIP in Spanish) by Bank of Spain, which BCC is the head entity.
+The 31 of December, 2020 has assets amounting 53,617 millions of euros, a managed business volume of 88,369 millions of euros, a solvency ratio of 15.49 and a ratio CET 1 pashed in of 13.79 % and CET 1 fully loaded of 13.1 %, 910 branches, 145 agencies, 5,406 406 employees and 106 agents.

-Its scope is national.
-Through the entities of the Cooperative Group Cajamar, the BCC is present in 43 provinces of Andalusia, Aragon, Asturias, Baleares, Canarias, Cantabria, Castilla-La Mancha, Castilla y Leon, Catalonia, Community of Valencia, Extremadura, Galicia, La Rioja, Madrid, Navarra and Region of Murcia, as well as in the autonomous cities of Ceuta and Melilla.
+Its area of action is national.
+Through the entities that make up Grupo Cooperativo Cajamar, BCC is present in every region of Spain, specifically in 47 provinces of Andalusia, Aragon, Asturias, Baleares, Canarias, Cantabria, Castilla-La Mancha, Castilla y Leon, Catalonia, Community of Valencia, Extremadura, Galicia, La Rioja, Madrid, Navarra, Basque Country and Region of Murcia, as well as in the autonomous cities of Ceuta and Melilla.